-Director of Translational Research, Australian Prostate Cancer Research Centre Epworth, University of Melbourne and Royal Melbourne Hospital
+Director of Translational Research, University of Melbourne and Royal Melbourne Hospital

 Dr Corcoran completed his studies (MB BCh BAO) at the University College of Dublin in 1998 and was awarded a PhD from the University of Melbourne in 2006.
 He is a urological surgeon and research scientist with an interest in the molecular drivers of lethal prostate cancer and novel treatments.